AbdullahBakir97/Python-HackerRank-Tests/README.md

 # Python Certification Test Solutions

-This repository contains my solutions to two coding challenges from the HackerRank Python certification test.
+This repository contains my solutions to coding challenges from the HackerRank Python certification test.
 These solutions are intended to showcase my proficiency in Python programming and problem-solving abilities.

 Certificate: [Certificate](https://www.hackerrank.com/certificates/9ae979da8e2c)